igvteam/igv/build_readme.txt

   JAR dependencies plus helper scripts for running and launching.
   As above, these JARs will be identical aside from signing, timestamps, etc. and all must be present together to run.
 See igvtools_readme.txt for more info.
-- Use './gradlew build' to build everything and run the test suite.
+- Use './gradlew test' to run the test suite.
 See 'src/test/README.txt' for more information about running the tests.

 Note that Gradle creates a number of other subdirectories in 'build'.
 These can be safely ignored.